 Directors & Officers (D&O):

-Cyber security is a critical component of a company’s oversight.
+Cyber risk management as a board responsibility also remains a top concern, cyber security is a critical component of a company’s oversight.
 Board members are expected to develop and maintain IT accountabilities as part of their oversight.
 Failures to protect client assets and data can be seen as a breach of duty.

 Employment Practices Liability (EPL):

-Social-driven movements, court rulings and changes in the economy could impact EPL during 2023 (i.e., ESG, pay equity, Dobbs v Jackson, inflation).
-Biometric privacy and Artificial Intelligence (AI) in the workplace are also two trends that could affect EPL moving forward.
+Social-driven movements, court rulings and changes in the economy will also have an impact in 2023.
+Markets will continue to watch for signs of a possible recession as this will bring a new wave of challenges to the D&O/EPL marketplace.
+Biometric privacy and artificial intelligence (AI) in the workplace are also two trends that will continue to affect EPL moving forward.

-Contributor: Derek Kilmer, Associate Managing Director, Burns & Wilcox, Detroit/Farmington Hills, Michigan
+Contributor: Derek Kilmer, Associate Managing Director, Broker, Professional Liability, Burns & Wilcox, Detroit/Farmington Hills, Michigan